TjeerdA/core-cognition/content/English/analyses/mass-formation.md

   - mass-formation
 Header:
   heading: "Mass formation from first principles"
   summary: "This is an accessible, but not simplified, text in which derive the features of mass formation and the associated mass cognition from basic features of life.
-We will show it predicts the properties of authoritarianism and canceling very well"
+We will show it predicts the properties of authoritarianism and canceling very well.
+[Link](https://corecognition.com)"
   alternativetext: Mass formation
   featuredimage: /images/cc-mass-formation-from-first-principles.png
 Tags: